Interaction Event Options in the SalesforceInteractions Namespace

 • You can’t selectively update the fields of a profile object.
 You can only replace each instance of a profile object entirely.
 If you're updating an existing profile object, fields in the incoming event entirely replace the user's existing profile object fields.

-• A set of profile objects of a given type can’t be entirely replaced by another set or an empty set.
+• You can't entirely replace a set of profile objects of a given type with another set or an empty set.
 For example, an event with profileObjects: { Lease: [] } doesn't clear out all Leases on that given user.

 • You can only create new or replace existing profile objects with Event API calls and not remove them.